bnbalsamo/cookiecutter-pypackage/{{ cookiecutter.project_name }}/.github/ISSUE_TEMPLATE/issue_report.md

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, including any important context.

 **To Reproduce**